johnBeGoode/chat-mercure/README.md

 After clone this project :

-Install all the dependencies with : composer install Launch symfony server with : symfony server:start --no-tls -d Launch docker command for Mercure Hub : docker-compose up -d
+- Install all the dependencies with : composer install
+- Launch symfony server with : symfony serve -d
+- Launch docker command for Mercure Hub : docker-compose up -d